Nadia-Abdul-Aziz/CART253/ArtJam1/SoccerGame/README.md

 This is a single player game in which the player must maneuver the paddle to shoot a ball into the net in order to win.
 The only control needed is the mouse which controls the direction of the paddle.

+Note to self: I really need to get over my fear of asking for help instead of spending hours trying to figure things out myself...

 ## Credits

 This project uses [p5.js](https://p5js.org).

-Referred to course material (notes and videos) Referred to tutorial to help figure out how to bounce off paddle: https://www.youtube.com/watch?v=rzC0JRr3QEM
+Referred to course material (notes and videos) Referred to tutorial to help figure out how to bounce off paddle: https://www.youtube.com/watch?v=rzC0JRr3QEM (4:40 - 8:30)

 ## Attribution